fajlarabbee/assignment-five/README.md

 This repository contains the module five assignment solution.

-### Task: Please create a PHP script that implements user authentication and role management for Our Crew Project.
+### Task: User Authentication and Role Management System

 - This project uses .json file for the storage of the users and other information.
 - It uses Session to store the login details.